IanFirmino/monitor-assets/README.md

 ### monitor-assets

 This project serves as the backend for the Ideal CTVM Code Challenge.
-It utilizes the H2 in-memory database, and its configuration can be found in the application.properties file.
+It utilizes the H2 in-memory database.
 Additionally, a migration script named 'V1__create-table-stock' has been created to streamline the table creation process.

 ------------------------------------------------------------------------------